Builder’s Level vs Transit Level: What’s the Difference?

-In essence, the transit level works the same as the builder’s level.
-First, you must set up a tripod, on which the transit level will be mounted.
-Once securely mounted to the tripod, you will need to adjust the leveling feet on the transit level until the built-in level indicator reads that it’s level at every point in 360° rotation.
+Essentially, the transit level works the same as the builder’s level.
+First, you must set up a tripod on which the transit level will be mounted.
+Once securely mounted to the tripod, you’ll adjust the leveling feet on the transit level until the built-in level indicator reads that it’s level at every point in 360° rotation.
 So far, there’s no discernable difference between the operation of the transit level and the operation of a builder’s level.

-But once you have the level setup and fully adjusted, you’ll be able to see the difference.
-Now, you can actually adjust the transit level vertically and horizontally, where the builder’s level is only adjustable horizontally.
-By raising and lowering the front of the telescope, you can effectively measure vertical angles with the transit level, while still retaining the elevation measuring capabilities of the builder’s level.
+But you can see the difference once you have the level setup and fully adjusted.
+Now, you can adjust the transit level vertically and horizontally, whereas the builder’s level is only adjustable horizontally.
+By raising and lowering the front of the telescope, you can effectively measure vertical angles with the transit level while still retaining the elevation measuring capabilities of the builder’s level.

 What It’s Used For

 Transit levels are used for surveying and building most commonly.
-They can measure elevations for surveying but are also capable of measuring vertical angles so you can get measurements of inclinations in degrees and check how level vertical surfaces are.
+They can measure elevations for surveying but can also measure vertical angles so you can get measurements of inclinations in degrees and check how level vertical surfaces are.
 It’s often used by framers, excavators, and even landscapers.

 There’s One Main Difference

-When comparing the functionality of these two tools, there’s really only one major difference that’s worth noting; the ability to measure vertical angles.
+When comparing the functionality of these two tools, there’s only one significant difference worth noting; the ability to measure vertical angles.
 Because builder’s levels are only adjustable horizontally, they can only be used to measure elevations.
-Transit levels, on the other hand, are adjustable vertically, allowing you to measure vertical angles as well as the same elevations that builder’s levels can measure.
+Transit levels, on the other hand, are adjustable vertically, allowing you to measure vertical angles and the same elevations that builder’s levels can measure.

 Affordability vs Ability

-Often, transit levels are more expensive than builder’s levels because of their increased functionality.
-Therefore, if you only need the ability to measure elevations and you won’t be using the angle measuring capabilities of a transit level, a builder’s level can save you some money.
+Transit levels are often more expensive than builder’s levels because of their increased functionality.
+Therefore, if you only need the ability to measure elevations and you won’t be using the angle measuring capabilities of a transit level, a builder’s level can save you money.
 But if you think you might want to measure vertical angles in the future, spend a little extra now and get the improved functionality of a transit level.

 You Always Need Two People

-One thing to keep in mind with both of these tools is that you’ll always need someone on the other end to hold the measuring rod.
-Without a measuring rod on the other end, you won’t have anything to measure.
-Granted, some of the higher-end transit rods today use lasers to measure distance, angle, and height, but it still can’t measure elevation without something out there to measure against.
+One thing to remember with these tools is that you’ll always need someone on the other end to hold the measuring rod.
+You won’t have anything to measure without a measuring rod on the other end.
+Some higher-end transit rods today use lasers to measure distance, angle, and height, but they still can’t measure elevation without something out there to measure against.

 Quick Look: Our Top Choices